 Commuter Appreciation Week is held once a semester to acknowledge the extra effort commuter students make to come to campus each day.

-All events are free and are held in the Intercultural Center.
+All events are free and are held in the Center for Intercultural Learning and Inclusion.

 With the weather changing it is important to be aware of the services SAC offers to students that travel to campus.
 Weather related campus closings are posted on WMUR and WZID (radio 95.7) with the other school closings.
 Campus Safety and Security also offers an emergency texting service.
 In the case of a campus emergency or weather related campus closing a text message will be sent out with the information to every that has registered for the service.

-The Intercultural Center also offers the Host-A-Hawk program for commuters that make it school but do not feel comfortable traveling home.
+The Center for Intercultural Learning and Inclusion also offers the Host-A-Hawk program for commuters that make it school but do not feel comfortable traveling home.
 Students on campus have volunteered to allow commuters to stay with them for the night.
-If you are interested in finding a host, contact the Intercultural Center at firstname.lastname@example.org.
+If you are interested in finding a host, contact the Center for Intercultural learning and Inclusion at firstname.lastname@example.org.
 If you do stay overnight, be sure to be aware of the time restricted parking lots.

 Frequently Asked Questions